-If you use coffee powder, boil water and put the coffee in the mug.
+If you use coffee powder, first boil some water and put the coffee in the mug.
 Add the coconut oil and butter and pour the water.

-If you use coffee from machine, put the coffee into a cup.
+If you use coffee from a coffee maker, first put the coffee into a cup.
 Then add coconut oil and butter.

-Mix well with a strong mixer (you can use and a hand-held mixer), because the butter must be well mixed.
+Mix well with a strong mixer (you can use and a hand-held mixer), because the butter must be mixed enough.
 You will see a foam above the coffee.
-This coffee is very tasty and can keep you satisfied with absolutely no cravings for hours.
+This coffee is very tasty and keeps you satisfied with absolutely no cravings for hours.

 This coffee is even better than the classic Bulletproof coffee.